 Vienna, Austria: Cowork at award-winning Loffice (also in Budapest) or join the makers at Maker Austria.

-By the Beach
+Proximity to the Beach

 Being by the beach can help your work/life balance.
-Morning swims or an evening walk have helped me reduce stress and clear my mind for the work day ahead.
+Morning swims or an evening walk have helped me reduce stress and clear my mind for the workday ahead.

 Sardinia, Italy: Home to some of Europe’s most incredible beaches.
 Sardinia is a great place to work if you don’t need fast wifi.